Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 ##### [GitHub](https://github.com/Opinionated-Blueprints/10-Books-Full-of-Rails) is the main page of the project.

+##### To download the blueprints, go to the [Releases](https://github.com/Opinionated-Blueprints/10-Books-Full-of-Rails/releases) page and check under "Assets".

 ##### For issues with the blueprints themselves, make a [GitHub issue](https://github.com/Opinionated-Blueprints/10-Books-Full-of-Rails/issues)

 ##### For questions, check the [wiki](https://github.com/Opinionated-Blueprints/10-Books-Full-of-Rails/wiki).
 If you can't find anything there, check if it has been asked in [discussions](https://github.com/Opinionated-Blueprints/10-Books-Full-of-Rails/discussions) and finally if that still doesn't help, make a new discussion thread.